1993Vivi/no-show-data-investigation-with-python/README.md

 # no-show-data-investigation-with-python
 In this project, I analyzed the data associated with 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
 I used pandas, NumPy, Matplotlib, CSV, to go through the data analysis process.

 The goal of this project is to investigate a dataset of appoinment records for Brasil public hospitals.
 The data includes some attributes of patients and state if the patients showed up to appointments.
-The analysis should be focused on finding trends influencing patients to show or not show up to appointments.
+The analysis focused on finding trends influencing patients to show or not show up to appointments.
 Using descriptive statistics the following question should be answered: What factors are important for us to know in order to predict if a patient will show up for their scheduled appointment?
-Predictive analytics is out of scope of this project.

 The original problem description and data set can be found here: https://www.kaggle.com/joniarroba/noshowappointments/home